Regardless of what stage your business is at, you might experience questions like:

 – How do I make my architecture visually appealing?

 Do you recognize questions like these, or do you find it hard to answer them?
-Then you will benefit from our mindset of “future EA”!
+Then you will benefit from our mindset of enterprise architecture – the future of EA.

 Enterprise Architecture has matured over the last decades, and continues to develop to assist with making impact on strategic changes.
-We help customers to setup their architecture practice with a customer-centric focus, as the future EA (enterprise architecture) where business architecture and a living information architecture support the business change.
-A strategy and planning discipline that involve more people to succeed with the collective contribution and common understanding of target.
-The following mindset we presented in Oslo before covid-19, and it will be repeated at the IRM later this year as well.
-Future EA is about changing the mindset of doing business change:
+We help customers to setup their architecture practice with a customer-centric focus, as the future of enterprise architecture in our perspective needs to be forward-looking and closed related to the business and market architecture.

 With “Enterprise”, we refer to “your entire business” or “your organisation with customers and market”, even though we would argue an enterprise could be a business unit or simply the entire or a subset of the business.
 In any case, business overall with an end-to-end perspective.